-After her first patterns appear around 1958, she ultimately became responsible for all of Broadhurst's patterns.
+Her first patterns appear around 1958 she ultimately became responsible for all of Broadhurst's patterns.
 Over the course of her career as a designer (until the mid-1970s) she created over 100 patterns.
 However as machine-decorating techniques began to take over from hand painting in the mid 1970s, Kathie Winkle stopped designing, her patterns slowly being phased out - although older designs continued in production.
 In 1978 she changed role in the company moving to quality control.

 Peter Hampson and James and William Broadhurst started their partnership at the Green Dock Works in London.
 They leased out a four- oven works, having been previously occupied by Job Broadhurst, rumoured to be William's father.

 The company was known under various titles over the years, such as James Broadhurst & Sons Ltd, Hampson and Broadhurst, James Broadhurst/Crown Pottery/Longton, etc.